4 days from £759

 - Optional activities

 3 nights’ accommodation is included in the cost of your trip, where you’ll get to stay in the heart of Reykjavik in a three or four-star quality hotel.
 Although fairly basic, your hotel will be clean and comfortable and in a great location for getting out into the city to explore.
 You’ll share a room on a double or triple-share basis with other group members of the same sex, most rooms are en-suite.
-Do let us know if you are travelling with a friend or partner and we’ll make sure you’re in a room together.
-Non-shared rooms are subject to availability and an additional cost, but do ask one of our travel advisors at time of booking if you’d like an upgrade.
+Let us know if you are travelling with a friend or partner and we’ll make sure you’re in a room together.

 You’ll also be provided with breakfast at your hotel each morning, which will consist of typical continental breakfast food, including pastries, toast, cereals, tea, coffee, and fruit juice.
 Other than a group meal on your first evening, you’ll need to purchase your own food and drinks for the duration of your trip.
-Icelandic food is a mix of unusual local delicacies (not to everyone’s taste, but worth trying if you’re up for a challenge) and traditional hearty dishes.
 Reykjavik plays host to hundreds of great little eateries that cater to everyone’s taste, so you’ll never be stuck for somewhere to find a good meal.

 You’ll need to arrange your flight to arrive in Reykjavik’s Keflavik International Airport (KEF) in time to get to your welcome meeting between 3pm-4pm on the first day of your itinerary.
 If you would like to arrive the day before, then we can recommend some places to stay.
 Your trip ends at approximately 10am on day four of the itinerary and you’re free to depart whenever you like.

 The minimum age for this trip is 18 years.